 Try sautéing them in some coconut oil or olive oil briefly, or submerging and boiling them in stock, which will absorb their flavors.
 Compared to many other vegetables, onion’s phytonutrients are usually well-preserved during cooking and aren’t considered very delicate compounds.

-Healthy Onion Recipes
+Onion Nutrition: Healthy Onion Recipes

 Onions are extremely versatile in recipes; in fact, they’re used in just about every culture’s cuisine in the world in one way or another, whether French, Chinese, Mexican or Indian.
 Try some of these onion recipes to add antioxidants and protective phytonutrients to your diet, along with plenty of low-calorie, natural flavor.